smartalaa/snake-game/QUICK_START.md

 - Eat 20 food items per maze
 - Difficulty increases each level
 - Complete all mazes to win!
+- Enjoy a victory celebration with score breakdown and bonus points

 ### 3. Themes